Sonys9/SimpleRat/README.md

 # SimpleRat
 A crude (so far) RAT

-It has a stiller, access to the console (the result is returned to you)
+It has a stiller, access to the console (the result is returned to you), Anti-Debugger (if you want convert it to exe it will helpful), Auto-reconnect to server, Auto-enable-wifi-connection

 You can use it in the development of your RAT or stiller